Details for

 On the Mishe Mokwa Trail

-Description This is a somewhat rugged trail that provides interesting scenery and diverse terrain.
+Description The Mishe Mokwa Trail is a somewhat rugged trail that provides spectacular scenery and diverse terrain.
 From the trailhead on Yerba Buena Rd, the trail quickly reaches the edge of a canyon with the Echo Cliffs and Balanced Rock on the opposite side.
-In less than a mile the trail drops to the floor of the canyon where it becomes less rugged,but the views of the sandstone formations and rockfalls don't stop.
-The trail ends when it meets the Backbone Trail fire road, 3.1 miles from the trailhead.
-Returning on the Backbone Trail will provide some great views of the ocean.
+(Echo Cliffs is a favorite spot for rock climbers to practice so you'll often see several suspended on the rock face, part-way up.)
+In less than a mile the trail drops to the floor of the canyon where it becomes less rugged, but the views of the sandstone formations and rockfalls don't stop.
+About 1.5 miles in is the Split Rock picnic area, an oak-shaded area that's a good place for a break, long or short.
+The trail ends when it meets the Sandstone Peak Backbone Trail fireroad, 3.1 miles from the trailhead.
+Returning on the Sandstone Peak Backbone Trail will provide some great views of the ocean.

 Length (miles)